lovrosdu/klor/doc/01-intro.md

 # Introduction

-This document presents the design of **Klor**, a Clojure library whose goal is to provide support for **choreographic programming** in Clojure.
+**Klor** is a Clojure library whose goal is to provide support for **choreographic programming** in Clojure.

-## Background on Choreographies
+## Choreographic Programming

-We assume familiary with choreographic programming throughout this document.
+We assume familiary with choreographic programming throughout the documentation.
 Here we provide a quick introduction to get you up to speed, but for more details we recommend looking into the literature of choreographic programming.
 A good starting point is [Introduction to Choreographies](https://doi.org/10.1017/9781108981491).

-In brief, choreographic programming is a paradigm where we program a distributed system from a **global viewpoint**.
+In brief, choreographic programming is a paradigm with which we program a distributed system from a **global viewpoint**.
 A distributed system involes multiple **roles** (participants, locations, endpoints) that communicate (usually over a network) by passing messages between each other.

 The program that we write is called a **choreography**.